yearico

 How our audit addressed the key audit matters

-Provision and contingent liabilities relating to
+Provision and contingent liabilities relating to taxation,

-Our audit procedures included, but were not limited
+Our audit procedures included, but were not limited to, the

-taxation, litigation and claims
+litigation and claims

-(Refer Notes 2, 9D, 21 and 24 to the standalone financial
+(Refer Notes 2, 9, 21 and 24 to the standalone financial

 statements)

-The Company is involved in various direct tax, indirect tax, transfer pricing arrangements, claims, general legal proceedings ('litigations') arising in the normal course of business which includes complexities arising from uncertain tax positions.
+legal proceedings ('litigations') arising in the normal course of business which includes complexities arising from uncertain tax positions.

-• Obtained an understanding of the process, and evaluated the design and tested the operating effectiveness of the key internal controls around the recording and assessment of provisions and contingent liabilities.
+• Obtained an understanding of the process, and evaluated the design and tested the operating effectiveness of the key internal controls around the

-past event for which it is probable that a cash outflow
+present obligation (legal/ constructive) as a result of a past event for which it is probable that a cash outflow will be required, and a reliable estimate can be made

-• Engaged subject matter specialists, in case of
+• Engaged subject matter specialists, in case of material

-the amount of the obligation.
+of the amount of the obligation.

-the current status of litigations and monitored
+litigations, to gain an understanding of the current status of litigations and monitored changes in the disputes,

 A disclosure for contingent liabilities is made where

-changes in the disputes, if any, through discussions with the management and by reading external
+if any, through discussions with the management

 there is a possible obligation or a present obligation